mame0521/2018MCM/README.md

 Without any new policy, AZ and CA will still have the best usage of clean energy from 2025 to 2050 and the situation of NM is worrying.

-We suggestion is having NECP’s arithmetic average reduced to 4.3581 thousand Btu per dollar by 2025 and reduced to 1.9776 thousand Btu per dollar by 2050 as the total goal of all four states.
+Our suggestion is having NECP’s arithmetic average reduced to 4.3581 thousand Btu per dollar by 2025 and reduced to 1.9776 thousand Btu per dollar by 2050 as the total goal of all four states.
 And for each state, the higher the NECP in 2009 is, the larger the difference between the predicted value and the target value